Inclusive Policy Advocacy

 Whether you are a student, parent, teacher, administrator, or community member, you play a role in helping to fight anti-LGBTQ bills.
 Here are some actions you can take immediately:

 Let your voice be heard through the Request to Speak (RTS) system.
 Once your account is activated, you take a number of actions through the online system, without being physically present during committee hearings (i.e., from the comfort of your home or workplace).
 You can (a) register a formal position on a bill (“for” or “against”), (b) submit brief comments about your position, or (c) indicate that you wish to make oral comments during a committee hearing.

 Register your RTS account with the Arizona legislature.
 RTS is a website that allows the public to register opinions and voice comments on bills as they are discussed during committee hearings in the Arizona Senate or House of Representatives.
 Learn more about how to create an account by visiting this page on the ACLU of Arizona website.
 Note that accounts must be activated in person before you will have full access to all RTS system functions.
 If you are unable to visit the Capitol in person to activate your account, you can fill out an online form to allow volunteers with the Civic Engagement Beyond Voting to create an account on your behalf.
 After your account is activated, review the AZ legislature's RTS manual for step-by-step instructions on how to use the system.

 Find and contact your legislators.
 First, use the online district locator tool to look up your address and see your AZ Senate and House district.
 After locating your districts, look up your legislators.

 Sign up to tell your story.
-GLSEN Phoenix has developed a training on how to tell your story as part of the legislative process, including during hearings around anti-LGBTQ bills.
+GLSEN Arizona has developed a training on how to tell your story as part of the legislative process, including during hearings around anti-LGBTQ bills.
 Scroll down for more information.

 Educate yourself on the issues by reviewing these policy resources.